 Optional navigation system

-Under the Hood The four-cylinder gasoline engine shuts off when the vehicle comes to a stop to save gas.
-The electric motor provides some acceleration at low speeds; the gasoline engine kicks in when accelerating or for highway travel.
+The four-cylinder gasoline engine shuts off when the vehicle comes to a stop to save gas.
+The electric motor provides some acceleration at low speeds; the gasoline engine kicks in when accelerating hard or for highway travel.
+The air-conditioning compressor is electric (rather than belt-driven) to save gas.
+This also means the air conditioner can blow in cold air even with the engine turned off.
+The Altima Hybrid achieves an estimated 35/33 mpg city/highway.
+Mechanical features include:

 158-horsepower, 2.5-liter four-cylinder with 162 pounds-feet of torque